Updated On : September 4, 2023

 What it Means: Handling things related to the people who work for the company.
 This could include writing employment contracts, solving disputes, or dealing with firing and layoffs.

 Why It's Important: Employee problems can disrupt business and lead to costly legal battles.
-A crucial part of the role of in-house counsel in a company is to manage these issues effectively to keep everyone as happy and productive as possible.
+A crucial part of the in-house counsel in a company is to manage these issues effectively to keep everyone as happy and productive as possible.

 So, you might be wondering, why should a company bother having its own in-house legal team?
 There are several compelling reasons, and here they are broken down into easy-to-understand bullet points: